-Eligible Employees.
-The Exchange Program will be open to our current employees who hold Eligible Options.
-However, neither our current or former Board members, our current or former executive officers, nor our former employees will be eligible to participate in the Exchange Program, even if such persons hold Eligible Options.
+Eligible Participants.
+The Exchange Program will be open to our current employees and one current consultant who hold Eligible Options.
+However, neither our current or former Board members, our current or former executive officers, our former employees, nor our former consultants will be eligible to participate in the Exchange Program, even if such persons hold Eligible Options.

-To be eligible, an employee must be employed by us both at the time the Exchange Program commences and on the date the surrendered options are cancelled and RSAs are offered to replace them.
-Any employee holding Eligible Options who elects to participate but whose employment terminates for any reason prior to the grant of RSAs, including voluntary resignation, retirement, involuntary termination, layoff, death or disability, will not be eligible to participate in the Exchange Program and will instead retain his or her Eligible Options, subject to their existing terms.
-As of February 29, 2016, Eligible Options were held by approximately 650 eligible employees.
+To be eligible, an Eligible Participant must be employed by or providing services to us both at the time the Exchange Program commences and on the date the surrendered options are cancelled and RSAs are offered to replace them.
+Any Eligible Participant holding Eligible Options who elects to participate but whose employment or service terminates for any reason prior to the grant of RSAs, including voluntary resignation, retirement, involuntary termination, layoff, death or disability, will not be eligible to participate in the Exchange Program and will instead retain his or her Eligible Options, subject to their existing terms.
+As of February 29, 2016, Eligible Options were held by approximately 650 Eligible Participants, all but one of whom is an employee.